 But Gates acknowledged another reason for choosing the couple -- he's a big fan of Sedgwick in the TNT cable crime series, "The Closer," an Emmy- and Golden Globe award-winning role for her.
 Gates also admires Bacon's acting skills.

 By Sedgwick's choice, the TV series ends its run this summer after seven seasons; she is reportedly earning $300,000 per episode, up from $250,000 in 2007.
 There have been 109 episdes all together, and the show has been basic cable's most widely-viewed series.
-(According to her publicists, Sedgwick was not available for an interview this past week.)

 "I had no idea that Kyra was related to Theodore Sedgwick, her 4th great grandfather," said Gates in a telephone interview from his Harvard office.